8 Chapter 8 – Rendezvous

 Figure 12: Both Satellites Calculating Their Change in Velocity to Eventually Rendezvous.

-First, the specific mechanical energy of this orbit is needed:
+First, the specific mechanical energy of this orbit is needed, as shown in the following equation (23):

 The second burn is also going to be the same as the first burn as the interceptor is transferring between the same two orbits.
 The only difference is it will be in the opposite tangential direction.
-This means that the total burn is:
+This means that the total burn, as shown in Equation 27, is going to be:

 EXAMPLE 2

-A payload and its target are in the same 1,000 km altitude circular orbit and are 180° apart from each other.
+A payload and its target are in the same 1,000 km altitude circular orbit and are 180° apart from each other (Figure 13).

 The image illustrates a scenario with a target satellite and a payload (interceptor) satellite co-orbiting the Earth.
 Both satellites are shown in their respective orbits, indicating a rendezvous situation where the payload satellite aims to reach the same orbit and position as the target satellite.